Guillotine (Death Grips song): In popular culture

-In 2013, choirmaster Gareth Malone performed a choir cover of "Guillotine" for his album Voices.
+In 2013, choirmaster and broadcaster Gareth Malone performed a choir cover of "Guillotine" for his debut studio album Voices.
 In April 2019, Icelandic singer Björk played the song during a performance at a school dance in Iceland.

 On November 11, 2021, a group of vigilante hackers defaced the Constitutional Court of Thailand's website homepage with the music video, also changing the website name to "kangaroo court".
-This action was done as a protest against pro-democracy activists ruled by the Constitutional Court, who were seeking to overthrow the government and monarchy.
+This action was done to protest the Constitutional Court's rulings against pro-democracy activists who were seeking to reform or overthrow the monarchy.